Search

 Primarily stemming from resource constraints, both financial and personnel-wise.
 My hospital is currently 10 years behind in technology, which presents a significant hurdle.
 Balancing the efforts to digitize basic operations, such as implementing an EMR system in areas still reliant on paper medical records, with initiatives to introduce innovative and cutting-edge technologies is a constant challenge.

-I have taken on the responsibility of creating all policies and establishing the data governance working group.
+I have taken on the responsibility of creating policies and establishing the data governance working group.
 Additionally, I’ve implemented agile project management methodologies.
-Apart from being a BI Analyst, I often find myself taking on multiple roles, including data analyst, data scientist, machine learning engineer, and database engineer.
+Apart from being a single BI Analyst on my team, I often find myself taking on multiple roles, including data analyst, data scientist, machine learning engineer, and database engineer.
 This multi-faceted involvement is not ideal but is the only way I have found to drive forward digital transformation.

 How do you leverage advanced data science capabilities, such as artificial intelligence and machine learning, to drive innovation and improve healthcare outcomes?